2025–26 European Aquatics Women's Euro Cup

-The 2025–26 European Aquatics Women's Euro Cup is the 27th edition of European Aquatics's secondary club competition for women's water polo clubs, and the 4th edition since being rebranded from the Trophy to the Euro Cup.
-The season begins on 17 October 2025 and ended on 3 June 2026 with the Final.
+The 2025–26 European Aquatics Women's Euro Cup was the 27th edition of European Aquatics's secondary club competition for women's water polo clubs, and the 4th edition since being rebranded from the Trophy to the Euro Cup.
+The season began on 17 October 2025 and ended on 3 June 2026 with the Final.

-This season will witness a change in format for the third season in a row, while the slot allocation has changed, with only the fifth and sixth place teams allowed to play from the major leagues.
+The season witnessed a change in format for the third season in a row, while the slot allocation has changed, with only the fifth and sixth place teams allowed to play from the major leagues.

 The winners of the European Aquatics Euro Cup automatically qualify for next season's Champions League (if they choose to enter) and also qualify for the 2026 Super Cup.

-The defending champions are ZV De Zaan.
+The defending champions were ZV De Zaan, but they will not defend their title after advancing to the Champions League group stage.

+EPlus CN Catalunya won an all-Spanish final against Zodiac CNAB to secure the Euro Cup title for the first time.